MorioSnek/NhentaiPHPDownloader/README.md

 # NhentaiPHPDownloader
-This is a small PHP script that allows to download (and after that, compress in .CBZ) format any nhentai.net gallery.
+This is a small PHP script that allows to download (and after that, compress in .CBZ) from any nhentai.net gallery.
 The script works by executing:
 ```
 php nhentai.net ######